 From the Overlook Trail, there are spectacular 180-degree views of Big and Little Green Mountains, and the entire Panthertown Valley, from the open summit of Blackrock Mountain.
 Can be made into a loop with the Blackrock, Panthertown Valley and Powerline Road trails.

 Waterfall Hike: Two Mile Loop on West Side

 - Follow Panthertown Valley Trail #474 downhill from the gate.
-In about 1/4 of a mile, stop at Salt Rock Gap on the left and venture out on the rock face to see views of the valley.
+In about 1/4-mile, stop at Salt Rock Gap on the left and venture out on the rock face to see views of the valley.

-- Return to the trail and continue about 1/3 of a mile to Deep Gap Trail #449 on the right.
+- Return to the trail and continue about 1/3-mile to Deep Gap Trail #449 on the right.

-- In another 1/3 of a mile, the Great Wall Trail #489 forks to the left.
-Keep to your RIGHT on Deep Gap Trail for a 1/10 of a mile to Frolictown Falls.
+- In another 1/3-mile, the Great Wall Trail #489 forks to the left.
+Keep to your RIGHT on Deep Gap Trail for 1/10-mile to Frolictown Falls.

 - At the falls, Wilderness Falls Trail goes to the right.
 At that intersection, a side trail to the left takes you to the base of Frolictown Falls nestled in a beautiful setting.

 - From Frolictown Falls, climb back to the main trail and head straight across on Wilderness Falls Trail.
-About 1/3 of a mile up that trail, you'll see Wilderness Falls to the left.
+About 1/3-mile up that trail, you'll see Wilderness Falls to the left.

 - There are several side trails that take you to the falls for a closer view.
 Be careful since this side trails can be slippery!

 - Continue up the steep trail by the falls and hike mostly uphill back to Panthertown Valley Trail (about 1/2-mile past Wilderness Falls).
 This is a narrow trail that is difficult to follow at times - watch for occasionally green blazes, mostly uphill.